john-bell-xo/bills/Interim Manifesto.md

   * lowering the corporation tax to increase the attractiveness of opening a business
   * changing labour regulations to reduce initial overhead
   * loosening **"accredited investor"** regulations to let more investors sponsor promising businesses
+* ### Safeguarding our source of food by
+  * eliminating useless environmental preservation laws so more prospective farmers can enter the profession
+  * increasing import tariffs to make local farms more competitive
+  * making special exemptions for the minimum wage in farming related professions to allow for more affordable labour
 * ### Safeguard our democracy by
   * stopping the endless referendums designed to chip away at a unified Britain
   * leaving the EU after the people we represent have decided to do so